rjsalvadorr/rise-of-the-raps/readme.md

 - In the 1997 draft, the Raptors draft **Tracy McGrady** (9th overall).
 - Later in the season, the Raptors trade Damon Stoudamire to the Portland Trail Blazers.
 - Due to the trade, Darrell Walker resigns as head coach.
 Assistant coach Butch Carter takes over the role.
-- This team finishes with worst season record in Raptors history.
+- This team finishes with the worst season record in Raptors history.

 </MainText>